MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/identify-models-authentication.md

 - **Cloud-only**: User accounts are created and managed in Microsoft 365 or Office 365 and stored in Microsoft Entra ID.
 User sign-in credentials (account name and password) are validated by Microsoft Entra ID.

 - **Hybrid**: User accounts are typically managed in an on-premises Active Directory Domain Services (AD DS) forest.
-Depending on the configuration, credential validation can be done by Microsoft Entra ID, AD DS, or a federated identity provider.
+Depending on the configuration, credential validation are done by Microsoft Entra ID, AD DS, or a federated identity provider.
 This model uses directory synchronization from AD DS to Microsoft Entra ID with Microsoft Entra Connect.

 For more information, see [Microsoft 365 identity models and Microsoft Entra ID](/microsoft-365/enterprise/about-microsoft-365-identity).